How to Organize Your Messy Kid's Closet

 4. Create a Donations Pile

 Do remember to run giveaway clothes through the wash one more time.
-Remember the rules on how to clean kids' clothing so you don't donate unusable items.
+Consider a charity’s possible rules regarding clothing donations.

 5. Create a Pile to Toss

-As you organize your kid's closet, make peace with the fact that not everything will be reusable.
+As you organize your kid's closet, make peace with the fact that not everything can be donated.
 Sometimes you have to throw items away because they're ripped and torn or badly stained.
+And if you've invested in hangers, it's time to toss those plastic ones that come with your kids' clothing.

-Keep those items separate from your donations pile.
-Toss them as soon as possible so they don't get in your way and impede quick progress.
+Keep those items separate from your donation pile.
+Toss them as soon as possible so they don't get in your way.

 If anything does go back into the closet (possible if you are limited on space), make sure it happens in an orderly fashion.
 Take this time to explain to your child the importance of putting things back where they found them.